Artist and Scholar Lectures

 Art Making and Community Day

 The Museum offers three free community days a year, in which children and adults can participate in tours of the Museum, discussions around the collection, and have opportunities to make their own works of art.
-The Museum also offers multiple workshops a year in conjunction with Common Street Arts in Waterville and Waterville Main Street.
+The Museum also offers multiple workshops a year.
 Each workshop begins with a focused tour of works in the Museum collection and concludes with a hands-on art activity.